naveenkumarn27/GoogleAuthentication/README.md

 Step 2: You need to import the 'com.google.android.gms:play-services:6.5.87' library into your project.It will resolve your problems

-Step 3: And one more important steps in this project you need to create a GOOGLE API CREDENTIALS in your google console developers site https://console.developers.google.com/
+Step 3: And one more important steps in this project is you need to create a GOOGLE API CREDENTIALS in your google console developers site https://console.developers.google.com/

 from the above site you can create the api credentials for your application.